benchmarko/LocoBasic/README.md

 - DATA lines are compiled to empty lines, remove them?
 - numbers with exponential notation
-- load examples.js separately (not as examples.ts in the package)
-- separate UI from core (UI not neded for node), maybe two packages
 - command line tool should output a stand alone running JS file for node, so include dimArray() on-demand in the compiled source?
 - TIME: *300/1000 ?
-- ERASE ?
 - mid$ as assing? a$="abcde":mid$(a$,3,2)="w":?a$ ?
-- Do we want keywards all uppercase?
+- Do we want keywords all uppercase?
 And variables all lowercase?
   And maybe new features with capital letter?
 E.g. If...Then...Else...Endif on multiple lines?

 ### DONE